realcrane/Bayesian-Differentiable-Physics-for-Cloth-Digitalization/README.md

 # Cusick Drape Dataset

 The data are available in the .\data\...

+More data will be uploaded soon.

 # To be cont...